louixp/DeepPomodoro/Data Taking Scripts/Data Taking.md

 We also found that unless you include "export PATH=/usr/local/bin:$PATH" at the beginning of the script, imagesnap will not be recognized.
 The script first navigates into the folder housing the training data.
 Then, it calls imagesnap's -w 1.00 command, which waits for a second before proceeding.
 This is because we sometimes would get blacked out frames for the first few photos as the camera warms up.
 Then the script calls the -t 0.10 command, which essentially works like a while loop, taking a photo every .1 second, giving it a name with the date and time, and storing it in the current directory (our folder in Google Drive).

+Once you have the two scripts configured, switch between running the focused and distracted scripts as you work and take breaks respectively.
+Remember, it is your responsibility to end the script - if you don't, it will take photos forever.

 These scripts can be run in the terminal or, if you are using a Mac, the automator tool.
 Use whichever suits your needs.

 Happy training!